 The log is controlled in the .resilient/app.config file under the section [resilient] and the property logdir.
 The default file name is app.log.
 Each function will create progress information.
 Failures will show up as errors and may contain python trace statements.

 Support

 For additional support, contact support@resilientsystems.com.

 Including relevant information from the log files will help us resolve your issue.

-Documentation Guidelines

-<Do NOT include this section in your guide.>

-Here are some writing guidelines:

-Never use “Resilient,” instead use “Resilient platform.”

-Use “deploy to the Resilient platform” to describe the resilient-circuits customize command.

-Do not initial cap function, workflow, etc. unless you are referring to a specific item (proper name), such as Utilities Function.

-Try to avoid passive voice and future tense.

-For the guide’s file name, use this format: Resilient Integration <name> Function

-In the Word file, open properties and make these changes:

-Author = IBM Resilient

-Title = Resilient IRP Integrations <name> Function Guide

-If you don’t know how to open properties:

-Click File > Info.

-On the right side of the Info page, click the Properties drop-down and select Show Document Panel.
-This shows the Document Properties with the Author and Title fields.